lannooo/OmniSafeEval/README.md

 ### A Quick Inference Example

-The script loads a base Omni model (Qwen2.5-Omni-7B) and runs some test cases based on the mini-version of Omni-UBench.
+The script loads a base Omni model (Qwen2.5-Omni-7B) and runs some test cases based on the mini-version benchmark.
 By default the script filter queries from a data source (e.g., TruthfulQA).
 Be free to check and modify the data source to be evaluated!

 ```bash
 python inference_example.py